Climbing in Manikia: The Low-Down on the Unspoiled Greek Paradise

 Climbing in Manikia

 On the winding valley between Vrisi and Manikia, most of the crags are on the south facing side.
 There are plenty of must-see sectors, some small and others big, with grades ranging from 3a to 8b.
-Ilona Cave, Les Larmes de Sisiphe, Alaska Beach, Mur du 7, Daxi Daxi, Le Bal Con, and all the other crags in between have their own particular appeal.
-If you’re looking for tufa climbing, you can be sure to get your fix.
-If you want a break from it, you’ll find techy, crimpy, bouldery stuff, too.
+If you’re looking for tufa climbing, you’ll get your fix.
+If you want a break from it, you’ll find techy, crimpy, even bouldery stuff, too.

 After passing Manikia, there are two other climbing areas: Canyon (south-oriented) and North Face.
 They face each other.